icyphox/go-vite/README.md

 vite uses chroma (https://github.com/alecthomas/chroma) for syntax highlighting.
 Note that CSS is not provided, and will have to be included by the user in the templates.
-A sample style can be generated by running:

-    go run contrib/style.go > syntax.css

 TEMPLATING